cado-security/product-help/docs/cado-response/discovery-import/import/xdr.md

 ---

 ## Deployment from XDR Integrations
-You can deploy Cado Host to machines that may be compromised, for example through XDR systems such as Crowdstrike and SentinelOne.
+You can quickly deploy Cado Host to Windows and Linux machines that may be compromised through XDR vendors such as Crowdstrike and SentinelOne.
+Please note that macOS isn't currently supported.
-For more, see [SentinelOne](/cado-response/manage/integrations/xdr/sentinelone) and [Crowdstrike](/cado-response/manage/integrations/xdr/crowdstrike).
+For more information, see [Crowdstrike](/cado-response/manage/integrations/xdr/crowdstrike) and [SentinelOne](/cado-response/manage/integrations/xdr/sentinelone).